-Pets & pumpkins go together like tricks and treats, especially this time of year when farms, zoos and wildlife parks provide their animals with plenty of pumpkins to help bring out the Halloween spirit.
+Pets & pumpkins go together like tricks and treats, especially this time of year when the Smithsonian's National Zoo provides their animals with plenty of pumpkins to help bring out the Halloween spirit.

-Giraffes don't usually see pumpkins in the wild and they probably think they're pretty weird looking.
-Pumpkins don't usually see giraffes in the wild and they probably think THEY'RE pretty weird looking.
-Visitors to Tucson's Reid Park Zoo see giraffes going all nom-nom-nom on pumpkins and don't know WHAT to think.
-(Animals & Pumpkins image via Reid Park Zoo)
+Black-and-Rufous Elephant Shrews don't usually see pumpkins in the wild and they probably think they're pretty weird looking.
+Pumpkins don't usually see Black-and-Rufous Elephant Shrews in the wild and they probably think THEY'RE pretty weird looking.
+We're gonna go with the pumpkins on this one... this is one shrew we don't really want to tame!

 Orange you glad these animals get to enjoy Halloween as much as any human?
 Orange you glad you're not one of the pumpkins tossed to those animals?
-Don't the pair of monkeys above look like they would really rather have bananas?
+Don't the pair of lemurs above look like they would really rather have, say, bananas?
 Ah well, that's Halloween for you: some get the treats and others get the tricks.
-(Animals & Pumpkins images via Smithsonian's National Zoo, top, and China.org.cn, above)
+(Animals & Pumpkins images via Mehgan Murphy, Smithsonian's National Zoo)